-Butternut Squash and Mushrooms Gratin with Gruyere Cheese – This butternut squash was huge and could easily be the star of two main dishes.
+Butternut Squash and Mushrooms Gratin with Gruyere Cheese – This butternut and mushroom bake was huge and could easily be the star of two main dishes.

 I had to do something with the leftover butternut squash from the root vegetables I made last week.
 This butternut squash was huge and could easily be the star of two main dishes.
 Not wanting to just roast it again I decided to make a gratin.
 I found some recipes online and adapted them to include the ingredients I had on hand.
-The final result – delicious.
-Butternut squash, caramelized onions, mushrooms and melted gruyere.
-A great vegetarian side or main dish served with a leafy green salad.
+The final result – a delicious butternut and mushroom bake.
+Butternut squash, caramelized onions, mushrooms and melted gruyere; this hearty butternut and mushroom bake makes a great vegetarian side or main dish served with a leafy green salad.

 Creamy and comforting this baked butternut squash gratin is perfect on a cold winter's night